 A sudden look of surprise flashed across the slayer’s face, but she quickly recovered with a nervous laugh.
 “What?”

 “I think you know what,” Kadin answered softly.

 Any hint of a smile quickly faded from Kennedy’s face, and she averted her eyes in silence.

-Kadin watched the reaction before reaching out to grasp Kennedy’s hand in her own.
-She squeezed it reassuringly then turned her eyes back to the sky.
+Kadin watched this reaction before reaching out to grasp Kennedy’s hand in her own.
+She squeezed it reassuringly, then turned her eyes back to the sky.

 Watchers Council – Coven Room – Same Time

-Dawn and Jeff approached the altar where Willow and Andrew were sitting on comfortable cushions on the floor.
-They both kicked off their shoes and took their seats on the extra cushions, showing a familiarity with the simple act.
+Dawn and Jeff approached the altar set up in the Coven Room, where Willow and Andrew were sitting on comfortable cushions on the floor.
+They both kicked off their shoes and took their seats on the extra cushions, an action they had both clearly taken many times before.

 “Goddess, I love that,” Andrew said with a sigh.

 “Ummm,” Willow agreed, stretching her neck, as if enjoying the release of tension.
 She smiled at Jeff and Dawn.
 “Not that I mind the interruption of the work day, but you guys wanna tell us why you wanted us to meet in Circle?”

 Dawn glanced nervously at Jeff and then took a deep breath.